-JESSICA KAISER is an active soloist and chamber musician and has performed with orchestras in concert halls around the world, from the well-known Gewandhaus zu Leipzig or the Herkulessaal der Residenz in Munich, Germany, to Franz Liszt Academy of Music in Budapest, Hungary and Baku Philharmonic Hall in Aserbaijan.
+JESSICA KAISER is an active soloist, chamber musician and artistic researcher, dedicated to rethinking and deepening innovative musical practice.
+Concerts and research residencies led her to festivals and symposia all over Europe and across South America and Asia.
+As a soloist, she has performed with orchestras in concert halls around the world, from the well-known Gewandhaus zu Leipzig or the Herkulessaal der Residenz in Munich, Germany, to Franz Liszt Academy of Music in Budapest, Hungary and Baku Philharmonic Hall in Aserbaijan.

 A passionate chamber musician, Jessica understands her extensive ensemble practice as artistic research that aims towards high-toned interplay.
 This is most notably reflected in two longstanding and successful duo projects:

 Since 2006, her musical partnership with Jakob Schmidt constituting the KAISER SCHMIDT Guitar Duo, has been an essential element in realizing her musical goals.
 Together they have been awarded First, Second and Special Prizes at international competitions in Stuttgart (2010) and Schweinfurt (2014).
 In January 2017 they presented their debut CD with the label AureaVox.